WiIIiamTang/term_project_360-420-w2019-section2-Tang-Dinh/report/PreliminaryReport/README.md

 *note: this is an updated version of the pdf version, with minor additions/changes.*

-*note: this report is based on a old version of our program made on april 4th, 2019, and does not reflect the nature of the current project.*
+*note: this report is based on a old version of our program made on april 4th, 2019, and does not reflect the nature of the current project. results described in this report are not reproducible.*

 ### Introduction